Terrorism and Counterterrorism: Comparing Theory and Practice

 This course about international human rights is brought to you by the Université Catholique de Louvain, but is taught in English.
 It will discuss the constant dialogue in international and domestic courts about human rights, as well as the cultural and legal boundaries within this frame.
 Focusing mainly on the law aspect of international human rights, you will learn how to follow the development on human rights and will be able to take part in the discussion.
-This course will commence June 15 and is self-paced.
+This course is self-paced.

 This free open online course is available on udemy and facilitated by lawyer and human rights professor José Zalaquett.
 The course provides students with a brief introduction about international human rights and highlights a few more specific issues such as the rights of the child, women’s rights, Migration and Human Rights, Environment and Human Rights etc. The course contains of 33 lectures and 6 hours of videos.
 The course is entirely held in English and is also available on IOS and Android.

 International Law in Action: A Guide to the International Courts and Tribunals in The Hague

 This course hosted by Coursera and facilitated by the University of Leiden starts on 1 August 2016.
 It offers students the opportunity to acquire a better understanding of the functions and features of the courts and tribunals present in The Hague.
 Students will gain insights about the mandate and functionality of the International Criminal Court (ICJ) and its potential to contribute to global justice.
 The course, which focuses primarily on aspects of International Law, has a full duration of 5 weeks with one final exam at the end for those who want to obtain a paid certificate.